ydahal1/ydahal1/jokes.md

-What do you call your friend who stands in a hole?
-Phil.
+What has ears but cannot hear?
+A field of corn.

 [
-Wed Jun  4 00:29:01 UTC 2025
+Thu Jun  5 00:28:28 UTC 2025
  ]